soundpaint/rp2040pio-docs/motivation.rst

   * the contents of PIO registers X, Y, ISR and OSR,

-  * the current value of the ISR / OSR shift count or
+  * the current value of the ISR / OSR shift count,

+  * the values currently stored in the PIO's FIFOs,

-  * the number of an instruction's pending delays.
+  * the number of an instruction's pending delays,

+  * and many more.

   In contrast, the emulator has access to the PIO's complete internal logical state (otherwise, the emulation could not correctly work).